brianyiktaktsui/Skymap/README.md

 2. **a biological metadata file** that describe the relationships between the sequencing runs and also the keywords extracted from over **3 million** freetext annotations using NLP.
 3. **a techinical metadata file** that describe the relationships between the sequencing runs.

-### Solution: three tables to related > 100k experiments
+**Solution: three tables to related > 100k experiments**:
-For examples, all the variant data and the data columns be interpolated like this:
+For examples, all the variant data and the data columns can be interpolated like this:
 ![alt text](./Figures/Skymap_SNP_description.png
 )